selimyanat/cola-day/README.md

 ###  IDE

-Run the main class `com.coladay.ColadayApplication`
+Run the main class `Bootstrap`

 ###  Maven

-Open your terminal, navigate to the `coladay` source directory then run the following command `mvn spring-boot:run`
+Open your terminal, navigate to the `cola-day` source directory then run the following command `mvn spring-boot:run`

 ### Java

-Open your terminal, navigate to the `coladay` source directory then run the following command `java -jar target\coladay-0.0.1-SNAPSHOT.jar`
+Open your terminal, navigate to the `cola-day` source directory then run the following command `java -jar target\coladay-0.0.1-SNAPSHOT.jar`

 ## Design